StevenMDrucker/ResearchContent/Bio.md

-Dr. Steven M. Drucker is a Partner and Research Manager of the Visualization and Interactive Data Analysis (VIDA) group at Microsoft Research ([MSR](https://www.microsoft.com/en-us/research/)), and an affiliate professor at the University of Washington Computer Science and Engineering Department ([CSE](https://www.cs.washington.edu/)).
+Dr. Steven M. Drucker was a Partner and Research Manager of the Visualization and Interactive Data Analysis (VIDA) group at Microsoft Research ([MSR](https://www.microsoft.com/en-us/research/)), and an affiliate professor at the University of Washington Computer Science and Engineering Department ([CSE](https://www.cs.washington.edu/)).
 In his 30+ year career, he has published over 120 academic papers, and filed over 130 patents in topics ranging from graphics and interfaces to information visualization.
 He was inducted into the SIGCHI Academy in 2019.

 Common threads in Steven’s work are helping people discover meaning from their data, and developing methods for communicating those discoveries to other people.
 His analysis tools assist in both analytic and intuitive explorations of large datasets by revealing their underlying patterns and structures.
 His communication tools help people share their insights from this process in clear and enjoyable ways by leveraging storytelling and natural interaction techniques.